IQSS/Zelig/_sources/zelig-relogit.txt

    whether the intercept should be corrected for finite sample (rare events) bias.

--  robust: defaults to FALSE (except when case.control = “weighting”;
-   the default in this case becomes robust = TRUE).
-If TRUE is selected, zelig() computes robust standard errors via the sandwich package (see ).
-The default type of robust standard error is heteroskedastic and autocorrelation consistent (HAC), and assumes that observations are ordered by time index.

 Note that if tau = NULL, bias.correct = FALSE, the relogit procedure performs a standard logistic regression without any correction.

 Example 1: One Tau with Prior Correction and Bias Correction
 +++++

 Due to memory and space considerations, the data used here are a sample drawn from the full data set used in King and Zeng, 2001, The proportion